aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridjs/config/_index.md

 ```

-Gets whether to limit the total display shape/image count inside one worksheet ,if set to true, GridJs will limit the total display shape/image size inside one worksheet to MaxShapeOrImageCount the default value is true.
+Gets whether to limit the total display shape/image count in one worksheet ,if set to true, GridJs will limit the total count of the display shapes or images in one worksheet to MaxShapeOrImageCount the default value is true.

 **Returns:**
 boolean